demetresfytanides/AuroraHackathon/README.md

 ---

 ## 10. Credits

-ALCF team (Michael Buehlmann, Abhishek Bagusetty, Ramesh Balakrishnan) who helped us debug ERF before the Aurora Hackathon.
-Akash Dhruv for his guidance and coordination with ALCF and ERF/AMRx teams.
+The ALCF team (Michael Buehlmann, Abhishek Bagusetty, Ramesh Balakrishnan) for their help in debugging ERF prior to the Aurora Hackathon, and Akash Dhruv for his guidance and coordination with the ALCF and ERF/AMReX teams.

 Build / run scripts adapted from the ERF project: https://github.com/erf-model/ERF